The British people should be thankful that at least there is an institution standing up for the basic right of citizens to breathe clean air.

 It is increasingly evident that continuing to cut corners and failing to invest in cleaner energy represents a huge false economy.

 Last year, EU environment commissioner Janez Potocnik claimed that air pollution was the biggest cause of premature death in Europe and costs the continent £277 billion to £789 billion a year in extra health costs.

 Even if you do subscribe to a barmy view, running contrary to the findings of nearly all of the scientific community, that human kind has had no effect on the warming of the planet, cases such as this show that the argument for moving to a cleaner, more sustainable future is not diminished.

 EU air quality measures also prompted a move by the Highways Agency last week to change the speed limit on parts of the M3 and M1 to change to 60mph during peak times to lower pollution.

 A grievance often levelled at Brussels is its negative impact on British business, smothering the country’s economic growth under a blanket of regulation, but one wonders what exactly the UK government would have been doing to reduce air-pollution and invest in cleaner energy were it not for European compunction.

 The coalition has already shown that it is willing to sacrifice green levies on gas companies in order to reduce costs for consumers and businesses.
 It continues to subsidise fossil fuels by giving huge tax breaks to oil and gas corporations, and has recently taken a cowardly step down on the issue of onshore wind farms in fear of upsetting its NIMBY core vote.

 The British people should be thankful that at least there is an institution standing up for the basic right of citizens to breathe clean air.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.